About Community Curation

 A collection of community-champion-specific pointers and information to help with domain-specific curation in FAIRsharing.

 This section of the community champion GitBook pages focus on special tips and tricks for our existing champions when working with FAIRsharing records.
-If you're looking to participate, please see our joining page.
-If you've been accepted and aren't sure where to start, please see our Welcome page to find out everything you need to know.
+If you're looking to participate, please see our page.
+If you've been accepted and aren't sure where to start, please see our page to find out everything you need to know.

 You can make use of our Educational material in your own training, RDM documentation and just as a way of helping to explain what you do as a Champion within your research community.
 If you can't find what you need in the documentation and slides in this area, please get in touch with us and let us know what you need.